 You can also factor this into your prices.
 Although 91% of vacation rental managers highlighted Covid-related cleaning measures in their listings, 81% did not reflect these measures in their prices.

-9. Diversification is key
+9. Vacation Rental Statistics show diversification is key

 In a difficult market, diversification is key to capturing as much business as possible and maximizing vacation rental revenue.
 As well as major OTAs, property managers need to list properties on specialist and niche vacation rental sites.